qPalee/LectureNotes/Year3/Sem1/Networking/lower-layers/modern-networks.md

 - Performance issues lurking in the background

 ##### 10Base2
-- Instead of using thick, co-ax, use thin coax
+- Instead of using thick co-ax, use thin coax
 - It has a higher resistance, so limited to 185m
 - Instead of using transceivers, bring the coax to the computer
 - Cut the cable instead of drilling into it